 This new release provides excellent choking and feedline isolation across the full HF spectrum, but is a departure from the normal 1:1 isolation/choke balun.
-Rather than a 50 ohm characteristic impedance, thus balun utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
+Rather than a 50 ohm characteristic impedance, this balun utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
 The balun functions to transform balanced twin lead, ladder line or open wire to unbalanced coaxial feedline while providing high levels of choking impedance to stop common mode currents from entering equipment.
-The 1151 is ideal for lower power operations, is lower in overall weight and provides outstanding performance.
+The 1151 is ideal for moderate power operations, is lower in overall weight and provides outstanding performance.
 This balun is also excellent for use installed between a remote auto tuner and multiband antenna to suppress common mode allowing a cleaner more accurate match.

 For a good graphical explanation of why this design works well, read through Steve's (G3TXQ) website page

 - T match antenna tuners perform quite poorly if the resistive component of load impedance is very low, even worse if there is also a high capacitive reactive component.
 This is a common load found in shortened dipoles fed with open wire line.

 - The traditional approach is to use a 4:1 balun on such antennas, but antenna tuner loss is worse with low resistive loads.